jthegedus/asdf-gcloud/README.md

 # Default Cloud SDK Components

 `asdf-gcloud` can automatically install a set of Cloud SDK Components after each `asdf install gcloud <version>`.
-To enable this feature, provide a `${HOME}/.config/gcloud/.default-cloud-sdk-components` file that lists one COMPONENT_ID per line.
+To enable this feature you must have a file that lists one COMPONENT_ID per line.
 For example:

 ```
 alpha